-Currently, its catalog of products is divided into two main branches, the first based on inertial technology, where we can find from motion sensors to complete systems of capture and analysis of human biomechanics and the second, focused on the development of robotic exoskeletons for the research in mobility rehabilitation and in robotic control applied to human biomechanics.
+We currently focus on two areas: First, we manufacture inertial technology devices: from motion sensors to systems that capture and analyze human biomechanics.
+Second, we develop robotic exoskeletons for research in mobility rehabilitation and in robotic control applied to human biomechanics.

-Technaid was founded in 2004 as a technology-based spin-off of the Bioengineering group of the Higher Council for Scientific Research (CSIC).
-The first product of the company, the Tech-Filter, was launched on the market in 2005.
-The Tech-Filter consists of an electronic device that is connected between the PC and the mouse.
-Its objective is to facilitate the use of computer software applications, through better control of the pointer, by people suffering from tremor in the upper extremities.
-The improvement of the control is obtained by filtering the involuntary tremor, either from elderly people or tremor generated by diseases such as Parkinson’s, multiple sclerosis, among others.
-In the same year of its launch, the Tech-Filter won the “Infanta Cristina Award”, which the IMSERSO Foundation delivered each year.
+Technaid was founded in 2004 as a technology-based spin-off by the Bioengineering group of the Spanish Council for Higher Scientific Research (CSIC) (currently Neurorehabilitation Group).
+We commercially launched our first product, the Tech-Filter, in 2005.
+The Tech-Filter is an electronic device that, connected between the computer and the mouse, allows patients with tremor in upper extremities to improve the control of the pointer.
+The device filters the involuntary tremor, either from elderly people or tremor generated by diseases such as Parkinson’s or Multiple Sclerosis.
+Upon its launch, the Tech-Filter won the “Infanta Cristina Award”, granted by the IMSERSO [National Elderly and Social Affairs] Foundation.

-In 2013, Technaid became the first Spanish and European company to commercialize a robotic device developed for the rehabilitation research of the march, the H1 exoskeleton.
-This device is developed within the Spanish national project HYPER, funded by the Ministry of Science and Innovation within the CONSOLIDER-INGENIO program and Technaid has been responsible for the industrialization, manufacture and distribution of the system, currently Exo-H2, both nationally and internationally.
+In 2013, Technaid launched the H1 exoskeleton, becoming the first Spanish and European company to commercialize a robotic device specifically created for the research of march rehabilitation.
+This device was developed within the Spanish national research project “HYPER”, funded by the Spanish Ministry of Science and Innovation within the CONSOLIDER-INGENIO program.
+Technaid has been responsible for the commercial design, manufacture and distribution of the system, now Exo-H3, both nationally and internationally.